 Presents the skills needed to perform office activities required in a law firm or other legal setting.
 Offers a broad spectrum of legal terms, concepts and principles required in a law office.
 Designed to familiarize the student with various types of legal documents; emphasis is on creating, formatting, and editing common types of legal documents.
-Rec Prep: ENG 100 or ENG 100E or equivalent.
+Prerequisite: BUSN 123 with a grade of C or better or instructor's approval.